hyperledger/firefly/docs/tutorials/custom_contracts/ethereum.md

 $ solc --combined-json abi,bin simple_storage.sol > simple_storage.json
 ```

-Next, we'll tell the FireFly to deploy the compiled contract to a running stack named `dev`.
+Next, we'll tell the FireFly to deploy the compiled contract to a running stack named `dev` that is using an `ethereum` blockchain.
 If your stack name is different, update the command accordingly:

 ```
 $ ff deploy dev simple_storage.json
-reading stack config... done
+{
-deploying simple_storage.sol:SimpleStorage... done
+  "address": "0xa5ea5d0a6b2eaf194716f0cc73981939dca26da1"

-contract address: 0xa5ea5d0a6b2eaf194716f0cc73981939dca26da1
+}
 ```

 The FireFly CLI tells us that it has successfully deployed the contract with an address of `0xa5ea5d0a6b2eaf194716f0cc73981939dca26da1`.
 We will use this contract address for the rest of this guide.